Florence is a modern-day belle of a city that hums history, character, and southern charm.

-With a revitalized downtown, Florence is fast turning into a bourgeoning focal point for entertainment, recreation, and local cuisine for visitors in the Pee Dee region.
+With a revitalized downtown, Florence is fast becoming a focal point for entertainment, recreation, and local cuisine for visitors in the Pee Dee region.

-In addition to all these, a diverse culinary scene and fun array of leisure pursuits make this city one-of-a-kind.
-On that note, here are the best things to do in Florence, South Carolina.
+In addition to all these, a diverse culinary scene and a delightful array of leisure pursuits make this city one of a kind.

-If you are someone who wants to know more about the Civil War Era, waste no time and visit this museum.
+If you want to know more about the Civil War Era, waste no time and visit this museum.

-This storehouse of historical archives was originally founded by the Sons of the Confederate Veterans in 1988.
+This storehouse of historical archives was founded by the Sons of the Confederate Veterans in 1988.

-At a time when Escape Room Games are fast catching ground, the Locked Inn is South Carolina's first of its kind.
+Having opened its doors when the escape rooms trend was fast catching ground, the Locked Inn is South Carolina's very first escape room.

 It is an extremely enjoyable choice if you want to indulge in something fun and exciting.

-They come with exciting adventure games with the players locked in a room.
-The players are supposed to use their intellect to solve a series of puzzles and other interactive multiplayer games to make their exit from the room in 60 minutes.
+The players are supposed to use their intellect to solve puzzles and other interactive multiplayer games to make their exit from the room within the time limit.

-They offer four unique themes which make it all the more exciting.
+They offer four unique themes, making the challenge all the more exciting.

-Some of the fascinating collection highlights include artefacts from the Colonial period, Civil war and Native American period.
+Some of the fascinating collection highlights include artifacts from the Colonial, Civil War, and Native American periods.

-In addition to the historical highlights, there are oil painting and other artworks that represent some of the best of Southern Art.
+In addition to the historical highlights, there are oil paintings and other artworks that represent some of the best of Southern Art.

-To this date, this contest remains South Carolina's eldest juried art competition.
+This contest remains to be South Carolina's eldest juried art competition today.

-On the Veteran's Day of the year 2008, during a special patriotic ceremony where active and retired members of the military were present, the town dedicated the Florence Veteran's Park to those who served the country.
+On Veteran's Day in 2008, the town dedicated the Florence Veteran's Park to those who served the country.

-The park covers a land of 6 acres and has wondrous attractions like the three-column obelisk that features a bronze bald eagle apex, heart-rending sculptures like Home Safe, the Wall of Honour among many others.
+The 6-acre park is home to wondrous attractions like a three-column obelisk that features a bronze bald eagle apex, heart-rending sculptures like Home Safe, the Wall of Honour, and many others.

-The Confederate States Military Prison (also known as Florence Stockade or The Stockade) was a prisoner-of-war camp that existed from September 1864 to February 1865 during the American Civil War.
+The Confederate States Military Prison was a prisoner-of-war camp that existed from September 1864 to February 1865 during the American Civil War.

 More than 18,000 soldiers were imprisoned here, out of which 2,800 died.